 The next time you tackle your fridge, think about tossing out more than the science experiments lurking on a back shelf.
 Our dietitians recommend pitching three foods that do nothing for your health.

-When you’re focused on losing or maintaining weight, you get plenty of advice about carbs.
 Should you avoid carbohydrates at all costs, or just certain ones?
 Our dietitians explain.